 By first communicating the value of receiving mobile web notifications, you’re likely to gain more subscribers and instill initial trust in your brand.
 With the optimal web push provider, you can better cater your permissions request using a custom prompt, bell prompt, or category slide-down message.

-With a strong marketing automation provider, you can also modify when users see push permission prompts based on criteria such as a number of page views or time spent on a page in order to better time your permissions request.
+With a strong marketing automation provider, you can also modify when users see push permission prompts based on criteria such as the number of page views or time spent on a page in order to better time your permissions request.

 Get Started with OneSignal